 Welcome to the College of Pharmacy and Health Sciences' pre-OT FAQ page.
-This will address common questions that we receive from students who are interested in applying to our pre-OT program.
+This will address common questions that we receive from students who are interested in applying to pre-OT.

-Drake's Occupational Therapy Doctorate (OTD) program expects to enter an O1 class of approximately 45 students for the Summer 2018 term.
-As the OTD program continues to develop, we intend to keep the class sizes around 45 students in order to maintain the close mentoring relationships between students and faculty that make our program unique.
+Drake's Occupational Therapy Doctorate (OTD) program expects to enter an O1 class of approximately 46 students each year.
+As the OTD program continues to develop, we intend to keep the class sizes around 46 students in order to maintain the close mentoring relationships between students and faculty that make our program unique.
 We intend to enroll a similar number of pre-OT students.
-Due to the preparation that these students will receive in their undergraduate education through the Bachelor of Science in Health Sciences program, we expect these students to be very competitive when they apply to the OTD program.
+Due to the preparation that these students will receive in their undergraduate education through the Bachelor of Science in Health Sciences degree, we expect these students to be very competitive when they apply to the OTD program.